sdmoradi/kubernetes-2048-game/README.md

 # challenge-01
-customize nginx image with selfsigned certificate and nginx image
+Customize nginx image with selfsigned certificate and nginx image

 ### About this challenge

 * Make custome nginx docker image with docker file
 * Insert custome index.html in nginx image
-* Deployment manifest with replica 2 and service, ingress, selfsined certificate
+* Kubernetes Deployment manifest with replica 2 and service, ingress, selfsined certificate

 ### Before run